supernivem/counterpoint/README.md

 ## Technical aspects

 The most challenging part of this project is the **automatic correction tool**, both of Cantus Firmus and Counterpoint.
 It is based on a *genetic algorithm* that, starting from your own composition (or even on a randomic one), it looks for a better one without errors.
-When a correct voice is found, the app provides it you and allows you to listen to the new music.
+When a correct voice is found, the app provides it to you and allows you to listen to it.

 ### How the algorithm works